 It is this second case which presents an insight into the nature of gender, sexuality, and love.

-Consider the trope of the father with his shot gun, who scares off the boyfriends.
+Consider the trope of the father with his shot gun, who scares off the boyfriend.
 If we follow the logic of this theme, there is something that Dad wishes to protect his daughter from.

-Secular feminism suggests Dad is really just embodying a male or religious prejudice.
+Secular feminism suggests that Dad is really just embodying a male or religious prejudice.
 Instead, a girl should be permitted to freely explore her sexuality without judgment or restriction.
 In other words, the problem is that girls are not being treated like the boys.

 But if we examine the motive of this protective behavior, we do not find the motive is social shame and abstract morality.
-Rather, we find a desire to protect a daughter emotionally, physically, and personally from the harms implicitly known to inflicted by premature sexuality.
+Rather, we find a desire to protect a daughter emotionally, physically, and personally from the harms implicitly known to be inflicted by premature sexuality.